 - Vacuum pressure must be limited with a reduction device.
 The high vacuum level in piped vacuum systems is hundreds of times greater than the negative pressure that the lungs can tolerate—which could result in the collapse of a patient’s lungs.

 - Dew point monitors: Water in the medical air system can shut down a patient ventilator.
 High moisture content can also lead to bacterial growth.
-Dew point monitoring is required, and the limit should not exceed 36 degrees Fahrenheit (per the 2012 edition of NFPA 99).
+Dew point monitoring is required, and the limit should not exceed 36°F (per the 2012 edition of NFPA 99, which is still referenced by the Centers for Medicare and Medicaid Services .
+Later editions have the same limits).
 Dryers must be maintained to properly remove moisture from the medical air.

 - Carbon monoxide monitors: Air drawn into a compressor must be monitored for the presence of carbon monoxide with a limit of 10 ppm.